Business Law Department

 Professor Inoue taught at the University of Tokyo (1993-1995), Tsukuba University (1995-2002), and Kobe University (2002-2010), and was a Visiting Professor at the Institute of Information, Amsterdam University (2006, 2007-2008).
 Her area of research is intellectual property law.
 Professor Inoue has recently co-authored a book on information law and a casebook on intellectual property law.
 She is a member of a number of advisory councils, including the Council for Industrial Policy of the Ministry of Economy, Trade and Industry (METI).
-Professor Inoue joined ICS in 2010.
+Professor Inoue joined our faculty in 2010.

 University of Tokyo (LLB, 1985); Harvard Law School (LLM, 1993)